aaronbloomfield/ccc/hws/metamask/index.md

 The rest of your Auctioneer code should be unaffected by this change.
 The only time the NFTmanager address comes up is when it is read in during the `onERC721Received()` function, and when it's stored in the `Auction` struct.
 But that code should work just fine with this change -- we are just going to be saving that same NFTmanager in all the `Auction` structs.
 This is a bit of a waste of gas, but it simplifies our modifications for this assignment.
 And gas is free for us in this course.

 **Change 3:** We are going to add a method to the Auctioneer to mint an NFT, which it does by calling the NFTmanager's `mintWithURI()` method.
-Add the following code:
+Copy and paste the following code into your Auctioneer_v2 contract:

 ```
-address public override nftmanager;

 mapping (address => uint) public override lastMintedNFT;

 function mintNFT (string memory uri) public override returns (uint) {